IcaliaLabs/dojo/frontend-training/html-css-training/week_one/04/README.md

 ![responsive view](assets/images/responsive-view.png)

-There is also the option to check different devices with height and widths predefined for popular devices like different versions of apple and android devices, with extra option of creating your own template.
+There is also the option to check different devices with height and widths predefined for popular devices like different versions of apple and android devices, with extra options for creating your own template.

 ![responsive mobile](assets/images/mobile-view.png)